haripriyamuniraju07/Marvel-task/README.md

 # Marvel-task

-# Task 1: 3D Printer:
+# Task 1: 3D Printer
  ## Objective:
 To understand the working of a 3D printer, learn about STL files, slicing software, and important printer settings.